nsciccarello/Faster_Magikarp_Swim_Swim/README.md

 # Faster, Magikarp!
-Swim, swim!
+Swim!
+Swim!

 I created a Flappy Bird-based game called "Faster, Magikarp!
 Swim!
 Swim!"
 It has some of the functionality as the original Flappy Bird but with a few differences.
 Here, the player is a Magikarp (a water-type Pokémon that's basically a fish) and the goal is to swim through as many pipes as possible without hitting any.
 I created this with vanilla JavaScript,